Eating My Way Through Shreveport/Bossier City

 My stay in Shreveport Bossier City was so good that I had to mention where I stayed during my travels.
 The Homewood Suites by Hilton was a fabulous place to rest my bones after hours upon hours of eating my way through the city.
-They have all the modern conveniences, a commendable staff, and affordable rates.
+All of the rooms have modern conveniences, plus the Homewood Suites had a commendable staff and affordable rates.

 I had a tastefully decorated room with a super comfy bed and spacious work area.
 Free breakfast, Wi-Fi, and afternoon snacks were other attractive features.
 Bonus, the Homewood Suites are located within minutes of many Shreveport Bossier City offerings.

-Thanks to Shreveport Bossier City and all of their partners for hosting me on this food extravaganza.
+Thanks to Shreveport Bossier City and their partners for hosting me on this food extravaganza.
 As with all posts, opinions are 100% and unbiased.